-Across all three modalities, the Fund will evaluate proposals on their potential to address the underlying themes - One Health, community engagement, gender equality, health equity - and leverage the crosscutting enablers to build capacity in one or more of the three programmatic priorities.
-The allocation modalities and approaches described in this section will undergo further refinement during the design of future funding rounds.
+Across all three modalities, the Fund will evaluate proposals on the extent and quality to which they will advance the underlying themes of One Health, community engagement, gender equality, and health equity.
+Commitment to addressing the underlying themes in project design and follow-through on tracking and reporting during project implementation will both be assessed.
+The allocation modalities and evaluation approach described in this section will undergo further refinement during the design of future funding rounds.